programminghistorian/ph-submissions/lessons/gravity-model.md

 ### Calculating the individual Weightings (in principle)

-\beta_{1}, \beta_{2}, etc, are the same as "\beta" in the Simple Linear Regression model above, which is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line (the rise over the run, or how much "y" increases when "x" increases by 1).
+β_{1}, β_{2}, etc, are the same as "β" in the Simple Linear Regression model above, which is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line (the rise over the run, or how much "y" increases when "x" increases by 1).
 The only difference here between a Simple Linear Regression and our gravity model is that we have to calculate 5 slopes instead of 1.

 ```
 ## A Simple Linear Regression
-y = a + bx
+y = α + βx
-MARKDOWN RENDERING: y = \alpha + \betax
+MARKDOWN RENDERING: y = α + βx
 ```

 We will need to solve for each of these five slopes before we can calculate the y-intercept in the next step.
-That is because the slopes of the various \beta values are part of the equation for calculating the y-intercept.
+That is because the slopes of the various β values are part of the equation for calculating the y-intercept.

-The formula for calculating \beta in a regression analysis is:
+The formula for calculating β in a regression analysis is:

 ```
-b = r (sy/sx)
+β = r (sy/sx)
-MARKDOWN RENDERING: \beta = r (\frac{s_{y}}{s_{x}})
+MARKDOWN RENDERING: β = r (\frac{s_{y}}{s_{x}})
 ```

-- We already know that "\beta" is the slope, which is what we are trying to calculate.
+- We already know that "β" is the slope, which is what we are trying to calculate.
 - "r" is [Pearson's correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which we are going to compute
 - "s_{y}" is the standard deviation of "y"
 - "s_{x}" is the standard deviation of "x"